Configuration Wizard

 Select the covers the integration should automate.

-Step 2: Cover Azimuth
+Step 2: Azimuth Settings

-In this step of the configuration wizard, specify each cover’s azimuth (the direction), as an angle from north.
+Specify each cover’s azimuth (direction).
 This is necessary so that the integration can calculate when the sun is shining on a window.

 There are several online tools available to measure azimuth.
 OpenStreetMap Compass works well, as does SunCalc.
 You can find instructions for both on this website.
+Your phone’s compass app might also be accurate enough.

 Step 3: Max/Min Positions (Optional)